luigisaetta/whisper-app/README.md

 ## Utility
 * match_layers

-One common use case could be that we're fine-tuning a Whisper model, for example to have higher accuracy on a special domain's language.
+One common use case could be that we're **fine-tuning** a Whisper model, for example to have higher accuracy on a special domain's language.

-The fine tuning can be done using **HF Transformers**.
+The fine tuning can be done using **HF Transformers**, using the approach described [here](https://huggingface.co/blog/fine-tune-whisper).

 In this case, the utility can be used to match and show how to load the custom tuned model in **Whisper codebase**.

+You can find some more information on this utility in the **Wiki**.

 ## Libraries used
 * Torch